How to Enhance Accessibility with Keyboard-only Navigation?

 Highlighting the presence of keyboard focus on a link in the mailchimp website

-Fortunately, this function is activated by default in common web browsers like Chrome, Firefox, etc.
+Fortunately, this feature is available by default in common web browsers like Chrome, Firefox, Safari.

 A sample drop-down menu where the first item is selected in the list